nanjizal/haxeverse/md/khaSetup.md

 	}
 }
 ```
-And then in our "Empty.hx" render method which already exists we can add a call the redTriangle static method, passing in the the Graphics2.
+And then in our "Empty.hx" render method which already exists we can add a call to the redTriangle static method, passing in the the Graphics2.

 ```haxe
 	function render(framebuffer: Framebuffer): Void {